RULES FOR COMP PICKS

 **Compensatory free agents are determined by a formula that uses salary, playing time and postseason honors.
 Only unrestricted free agents whose contracts naturally expire or void (no team-forced voids) are eligible under the formula, and those who sign one-year deals for low minimums generally do not count.
 Players also must remain on the new teams past Week 10 of their first season there.

-**The comp signing period ends around the second Tuesday after the draft; any player signed after that does not count in the formula.
+**The comp signing period ends the Monday after the draft; any player signed after that does not count in the formula.

 **The league hands out 32 extra choices each year; if there are not 32 qualifying losses, the teams at the top of the draft receive the extra seventh-round picks until 32 choices have been allocated.